-An Associated Board Scholarship to study violin, viola and piano took Gillian to the Royal College of Music in London where she won several prizes.
-She then took up a German Academic Exchange (DAAD) scholarship for further study in Germany at the Musikhochschule Cologne with Igor Ozim and the Amadeus Quartet.
+Gillian Ansell, born in Auckland, made her concerto debut as a violinist with the Auckland Philharmonia at the age of 16.
+At 19, an Associated Board Scholarship took her to the Royal College of Music in London for 3 years to study violin, viola and piano.
+She then won a German Academic Exchange (DAAD) scholarship for further study in Germany at the Musikhochschule Cologne with Igor Ozim and the Amadeus Quartet.

 for viola, 8m